Have a Question?

 - Apply what you've learned before graduation through an internship in a criminal or juvenile justice agency or organization.

-A complete listing of learning outcomes for the Criminal Justice program can be found in our Academic Catalog.
+A complete listing of learning objectives for the Criminal Justice program can be found in our Academic Catalog.

 Why Study Criminal Justice?